 The club is exposed to equity price risk as a result of its holdings in equity investments and hedge funds.
 The club has defined investment guidelines that limit exposure in such holdings.

 Sensitivity analysis for equity price risk illustrates the effect of changes in equity market indices on the value of the investment portfolio.
-A 10% increase in equity values would be estimated to have increased the surplus before tax and reserves at the year end by \$0.5m (2012: \$1.1m).
+A 10% decrease in equity values would be estimated to have decreased the surplus before tax and reserves at the year end by \$0.3m (2013: \$0.5m).